bostonphp/PHP-Beginners-Book/intro_to_html/intro_to_html.markdown

 ## Semantics
 Anyone who has written code (of any kind) for any length of time knows there are two types of code that is painful to work on.
 Someone elses code, and code you wrote months ago.

-Most schools of though suggest that you comment your code or make your code 'self commenting'.
-Personally I don't like putting comments in HTML and have never seens a 'self commenting' code multiple people could understand.
+There are generally two schools of thought on how to rectify this, comment your code or make your code 'self commenting'.
+Personally I don't like putting comments in HTML and have never seen 'self commenting' code multiple people could understand easily.

 Enter the idea of **Semantic markup**